-The Cosco Easy Elite multimode car seat is a cross between the long-lamented Alpha Omega/Alpha Omega Elite/ 3-in-1 car seat and the new, largely fantastic Grow and Go.
-This budget option retails for around $100 and has a lot of nice features as well as a few shortcomings.
+The Cosco Easy Elite multimode car seat is a cross between the long-lamented Alpha Omega/Alpha Omega Elite/ 3-in-1 car seat and the newer, largely fantastic Grow and Go.
+This budget option retails for around $100 and has a lot of nice features along with a few shortcomings.

 Safety 1st has a number of convertible and multimode seats.
 We’ve created a handy comparison chart to detail the differences between models.

 - Rear facing height range: 19-40″ or head even with the top of the shell

 - Forward facing height range: up to 45″

 - High back booster weight range: 40-80 pounds